Structure Learning for Directed Trees: Score-based Learning and Identifiability of Trees

 \subsection{Score Functions}

 We now define population score functions which are later used to recover the causal tree.
-We henceforth assume that $X:(\Omega,\cF,P)\to (\R^p,\cB(\R^p))$ is a random vector with distribution $P_X=X(P)$ generated by a causal additive tree model $\theta = (\cG,(f_i),P_N)\in \Theta_{R}\subset \cT_p \times \cD_3^p \times \cP_{+\cC_3}^p$ with $\cG=(V,\cE) \in \cT_p$ such that $\E\|X\|_2^2<\i$.
+We henceforth assume that $X\in \R^p$ is a random vector with distribution $P_X$ generated by a restricted causal additive tree model $\theta = (\cG,(f_i),P_N)\in \Theta_{R}\subset \cT_p \times \cD_3^p \times \cP_{+\cC_3}^p$ with $\cG=(V,\cE) \in \cT_p$ such that $\E\|X\|_2^2<\i$.
 Thus, $\cG$ denotes the causal tree.
 We use $\tilde \cG\in \cT_p$ to denote an arbitrary, different (directed) tree.
 For the remainder of this paper, we assume that for any $i\not = j$ it holds that $X_i-\E[X_i|X_j]$ has a density with respect to Lebesgue measure.\footnote{This ensures that the entropy score function introduced in \Cref{def:ScoreFunctions} below is well-defined and that the analysis of the identifiability gap in \Cref{sec:ScoreGap} is valid.} We often refer to one of the following two scenarios: either, \textit{(i)}, we have limited a priori information that $P_N\in \cP_{+\cC_3}^p$, or, \textit{(ii)}, we know that the noise innovations are Gaussian, that is, $P_N\in \cP_{\mathrm{G}}^p$.
-Whenever the data-generating noise distributions are Gaussian, we refer to this model as a Gaussian setup (or setting or model), even though the full distribution is not.

 \begin{definition} For any graph $\tilde \cG \in \cT_p$ we define for each node $i\in V$ the \begin{enumerate}[label=(\roman*)] \item local Gaussian score as $\lG(\tilde \cG,i) := \log\lp \Var \lp X_i- \E\lf X_i|X_{\PAg{\tilde \cG}{i}} \rf \rp \rp/2$, \item local entropy score as $\lE(\tilde \cG,i) := h\lp X_i- \E\lf X_i|X_{\PAg{ \tilde \cG}{i}} \rf\rp$, \item local conditional entropy score as $\lCE(\tilde \cG,i) := h\lp X_i| X_{\PAg{\tilde \cG}{i}} \rp$. \end{enumerate} Here, we use the convention that $\E(X_i|\emptyset)= 0$ and $h(X_i|\emptyset)=h(X_i)$; the functions $h(\cdot)$, $h(\cdot|\cdot)$, and $h(\cdot,\cdot)$ (used below) denote the differential entropy, conditional entropy, and cross entropy, respectively.
 The Gaussian, entropy and conditional entropy score of $\tilde \cG$ are, respectively, given by the sum of local scores: